 FastTrack Certificated Flight Instructor/Instrument Instructor (CFI/II)

-This special program offered every summer allows selected students to obtain their Certificated Flight Instructor (CFI) and Instrument Instructor (II) ratings in the summer of their sophomore or junior year.
+This special program offered every summer allows selected students to obtain their Certificated Flight Instructor (CFI) and Instrument Instructor (II) ratings in a very concentrated and fast-paced training program.
 Each of these students is guaranteed an interview with the Embry-Riddle Flight Department, and nearly all are hired.

 For urgent questions or concerns, call the Flight Department Hotline at 386-226-6570.
 The hotline is monitored 0800-17:00 M-F.